zoli333/pont-exercises/03-ride-it/README.txt

   - define destination for the car with role driver (later should be given intermediate city destinations).
 With this separate the city, from the specific adress, make different columns for them -> make these searchable.
   - make the page listable - this means if the user dont want to search for specific destination, it can scroll between them.
   - limit the page to not to list more than 5 cars, for example.
-  - make the buttons dinamic, dont show the 2 apply or remove buttons, just for those tables where it is relevant.
+  - make the buttons dynamic, dont show the 2 apply or remove buttons, just for those tables where it is relevant.
+  - make the add, remove buttons' behaciour dynamic, by not refreshing the page and listing all the cars all the time when a button is clicked, figure out a new way to do this,without having to refresh the page, and querying allcars object all the time.

 Z.